 If you know that your eye shape is different from your friend’s eyes, so there is no meaning of applying eyeliner in the same way what your friend is following.
 There are different ways to apply eyeliner for different eye shapes.

 You can get those cat eyes like your friend’s eyes, but you need to go somewhat different in the way when applying eyeliner.
-Luckily for you, we have compiled some tips of applying eyeliner for different eye shapes so that you get to know that what looks great on your eye shape as well as how to get that look.
+Luckily for you, we have compiled some tips for applying eyeliner for different eye shapes so that you get to know that what looks great on your eye shape as well as how to get that look.